TokenBrice/blog/content/posts/2020/defi-free-coffees.md

 _Overview of the passive income-earning opportunities enabled by decentralised finance_

-Sometimes, it feels like the world of money is upside down: while the returns offered by banks keeps getting lower (if not negative!), innovative techs enabled the emergence of an alternative financial system that is already delivering incredible value.
+Sometimes, it feels like the world of money is upside down: while the returns offered by banks keep getting lower (if not negative!), innovative techs enabled the emergence of an alternative financial system that is already delivering incredible value.

 To put it short: Ethereum created money on steroids while regular finance simply fails at delivering anything else than surface-level innovations.